ppissias/JLCF/README.md

 }
 ```

+and the output is

+`
+ComponentA: instantiating
+ComponentB: instantiating
+ComponentB: initializing
+ComponentB: Sending Data to be processed
+Processing Data:0.42589666410609905
+ComponentB: Data processing reply:true
+ComponentB: Sending Data to be processed
+Processing Data:0.7387504225752601
+ComponentB: Data processing reply:true
+ComponentB: Sending Data to be processed
+Processing Data:0.17061612034322726
+ComponentB: Data processing reply:true
+`

-The full XML file is shown below
+The full XML file of the application, defining and connecting the 2 components is shown below
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Application applicationName="Test Example"